- Arizona law does not require schools to teach sex ed.

 - Lessons must advise pupils of Arizona law pertaining to the financial responsibilities of parenting and legal liabilities related to sexual intercourse with a minor.

-- Since enacting HB 2035 in May 2021, parents are now required to provide writen consent for their children to attend sex education classes.
+- Since enacting HB 2035 in May 2021, parents are now required to provide written consent for their children to attend sex education classes.
 This is known as an opt-in policy.

 - Arizona’s Health Education Standards provide a foundation for curricula in the state for grades K-12.